TylerAldrich/RiotAPI/README.md

 # Get ranked stats by summoner id
 print api.get_ranked_stats_by_id(20385910)

-# You can get ranked stats for normals/ranked with an ID or Summoner name, and an specify season=3, season=4, or nothing (defaults to all seasons)
+# You can get ranked stats for normals/ranked with an ID or Summoner name,
+# and can specify season=3, season=4, or nothing (defaults to all seasons)
 print api.get_normal_stats_by_id(20385910, season=3)

 # Gets normal stats for given summoner name